instead-hub/instead/doc/stead3_en.md

 That, at least, the scene picture always should be made in the form of 'pic' attribute, not insertion 'fmt.img' to 'dsc'.

-The fact that the picture of the scene scales on other algorithm.Pictures 'fmt.img' massturbate in accordance with the settings INSTEAD (the scale theme), and 'pic' -- also takes into account the size of the image.
+The fact that the picture of the scene scales on other algorithm.
+Pictures 'fmt.img' get scaled in accordance with the settings INSTEAD (the scale theme), and 'pic' -- also takes into account the size of the image.

 In addition, the images 'pic' have other properties, for example, the ability